vana-com/VRCs/VRCs/vrc-3.md

 ## Rationale

-The proposed bounds of 40-60% were selected based on several key observations from mainnet operation and market dynamics:
+The proposed bounds of 40-60% were selected based on several considerations:

-Market Demand: Early mainnet operation has demonstrated that DLPs are already creating off-protocol arrangements to effectively offer higher staking percentages, indicating that the current 50% cap is artificially constraining natural market behavior.
-The proposed 60% upper bound legitimizes these arrangements while keeping them on-protocol where they can be properly tracked and governed.

-Competitive Dynamics: New DLPs face significant barriers to entry in competing with established providers.
-The expanded upper bound of 60% gives them a powerful tool to attract initial stake, similar to how new businesses might operate at lower margins initially to gain market share.
-This is particularly important now that performance metrics are being introduced, as it allows DLPs to attract sufficient stake to demonstrate their capabilities.
+Competitive Dynamics: New DLPs face significant barriers to entry in attracting as much stake as large established DLPs.
+The expanded upper bound of 60% provides another tool in their toolkit to attract initial stake, similar to how new businesses might operate at lower margins initially to gain market share.

+Market Demand: While DLPs can and do offer off-protocol rewards to their stakers, some may prefer to manage their reward distributions entirely on-protocol.
+The proposed range of 40-60% provides this flexibility while maintaining reasonable bounds on the protocol-level split.

-Capping the upper bound at 60% is aimed to encourage DLPs not to compete solely based on stake, and instead based on the performance metrics introduced in VRC-2 as well.
+Capping the upper bound at 60% and setting a lower bound of 40% provides flexibility while encouraging DLPs to compete based on the full range of factors including the performance metrics introduced in VRC-2, rather than solely on reward rates.

-The 40% minimum ensures that stakers are rewarded as they align with DLPs.

 ## Security & Privacy Considerations